 Robyn Renee Hasty

 Working with transgender, cisgender, and a spectrum of genderqueer and gender nonconforming individuals, Hasty’s work deconstructs the rigid, often limiting representation of the nude body in search of a more diverse, fluid identity.
 The portraits are richly textured studies of a solitary sitter or pair seated on a chaise lounge, in an environment whose detail all but evaporates at the peripheral edge of the glass plate.
 Hasty’s subjects defiantly gaze directly at the viewer, inverting the traditional role of the photographer’s gaze by challenging the viewer to question their own boundaries and definitions.
-As a result, the series evokes connection while also being deeply transgressive, straddling a line between vulnerability and empowerment that defines Hasty’s process.
+As a result, the series evokes connection while also being deeply transgressive, straddling the line between vulnerability and empowerment that defines Hasty’s process.